nicanor-jay/Court-Transcript/README.md

 ## 🛠️ Setup

-Add a `.env` file in the root directory formatted as follows:
+Add a `.env` file in each necessary directory formatted as follows:
 ```ini
 ACCESS_KEY={your_aws_key}
 SECRET_ACCESS_KEY={your_aws_secret_key}